Big Hero 6 (film): Production

-According to Conli, Lasseter initially disliked Baymax's description (while low on battery power) of Hiro's cat as a "hairy baby", but Williams kept the line in any way, and at the film's first test screening, Lasseter admitted that Williams was correct.
+According to Conli, Lasseter initially disliked Baymax's description (while low on battery power) of Hiro's cat as a "hairy baby", but Williams kept the line in anyway, and at the film's first test screening, Lasseter admitted that Williams was correct.

 According to Williams, Baymax was originally going to be introduced rather late in the film, but then story artist John Ripa conceived of a way for Baymax to meet Hiro much earlier.
 The entire film became much stronger by establishing the relationship between Hiro and Baymax early on, but the filmmakers ended up having to reconstruct "a fair amount of the first act" in order to make that idea work.

 About ninety animators worked on the film at one point or another; some worked on the project for as long as two years.
 In terms of the film's animation style and settings, the film combines Eastern world culture (predominantly Japanese) with Western world culture (predominantly California).
 In May 2013, Disney released concept art and rendered footage of San Fransokyo from the film.
 San Fransokyo, the futuristic mashup of San Francisco and Tokyo, was described by Hall as "an alternate version of San Francisco.
 Most of the technology is advanced, but much of it feels retro … Where Hiro lives, it feels like the Haight.
 I love the Painted ladies.
 We gave them a Japanese makeover; we put a cafe on the bottom of one.
 They live above a coffee shop."
 The house that Hiro's family lives in is based on a Victorian house at the corner of Haight Street and Masonic Avenue in the Haight-Ashbury.
 According to production designer Paul Felix, "The topography is exaggerated because what we do is caricature, I think the hills are 1 1/2 times exaggerated.
 I don't think you could really walk up them ...
 When you get to the downtown area, that's when you get the most Tokyo-fied, that pure, layered, dense kind of feeling of the commercial district there.
-When you get out of there, it becomes more San Francisco with the Japanese aesthetic. … (It's a bit like) Blade Runner, but contained to a few square blocks.
+When you get out of there, it becomes more San Francisco with the Japanese aesthetic. … (It's a bit like) Blade Runner (1982), but contained to a few square blocks.
 You see the skyscrapers contrasted with the hills."